rachel170/tp/docs/DeveloperGuide.md

 ##### Tracking and Generation of the Review Statistics Feature

 During a review session, FlashNotes will keep track of the number of questions the user answered correctly on their first try at the question.
-In order to compliment the implementation of Review Mode, my implementation made use of the addition of `IndividualFlashcard::correctAnswers` attribute to keep track of the count of questions answered correctly on the first attempt.
+In order to compliment the implementation of Review Mode, the implementation made use of the addition of `correctAnswers` attribute in `IndividualFlashcard` to keep track of the count of questions answered correctly on the first attempt.

-To ensure the variable incrementation is done only if the current flashcard contains a question that the user is attempting for the first time in the review session, a check for the `IndividualFlashcard::index` is done to ensure it is within the range of `IndividualFlashcard::numOfFlashcards`.
+To ensure the variable incrementation is done only if the current flashcard contains a question that the user is attempting for the first time in the review session, a check in `IndividualFlashcard` for the `index` is done to ensure it is within the range of `numOfFlashcards`.

 To ensure the variable incrementation is done only if the current flashcard contains a question that the user answered correctly, a check is done for the `isCorrect` variable to ensure that the current flashcard has been marked as correct by the user.

 At the end of the review session, FlashNotes will display:
- * `IndividualFlashcard::correctAnswers` - The total number of questions marked correct on the user's first attempt at it.
+ * `correctAnswers` - The total number of questions marked correct on the user's first attempt at it.
- * `IndividualFlashcard::numOfFlashcards` - The total number of unique questions utilized in the review session.
+ * `numOfFlashcards` - The total number of unique questions utilized in the review session.
- * A calculated percentage value generated from `IndividualFlashcard::correctAnswers` and `IndividualFlashcard::numOfFlashcards`.
+ * A calculated percentage value generated from `correctAnswers` and `numOfFlashcards`.

 The calculated percentage value from a review session will be considered as the 'Review Statistics' in FlashNotes.
 To provide a measure of accuracy, the percentage value will be calculated as a `double` value, which will be rounded off